rohitkjohnedu/my_yade/doc/sphinx/user.rst

 Using more functors than necessary (such as :yref:`Bo1_Facet_Aabb` if there are no :yref:`facets<Facet>` in the simulation) has no performance penalty.
 On the other hand, missing functors for existing :yref:`shapes<Shape>` will cause those bodies to not collider with other bodies (they will freely interpenetrate).

-There are other colliders as well, though their usage is only experimental:
+There are other :ref:`colliders<inheritanceGraphCollider>` as well, though their usage is only experimental:

 * :yref:`SpatialQuickSortCollider` is correctness-reference collider operating on :yref:`Aabb`; it is significantly slower than :yref:`InsertionSortCollider`.
 * :yref:`PersistentTriangulationCollider` only works on spheres; it does not use a :yref:`BoundDispatcher`, as it operates on spheres directly.